gcash/bchwallet/README.md

 and therefore know your exact balance.
 In a future release, public data encryption will extend to transactions as well.

-btcwallet is not an SPV client and requires connecting to a local or remote btcd instance for asynchronous blockchain queries and notifications over websockets.
-Full btcd installation instructions can be found [here](https://github.com/btcsuite/btcd).
-An alternative SPV mode that is compatible with btcd and Bitcoin Core is planned for a future release.
+bchwallet is not an SPV client and requires connecting to a local or remote bchd instance for asynchronous blockchain queries and notifications over websockets.
+Full bchd installation instructions can be found [here](https://github.com/gcash/bchd).
+An alternative SPV mode that is compatible with bchd and Bitcoin Core is planned for a future release.

 Wallet clients can use one of two RPC servers: